JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 After choosing the best sample, we trace a ray to test visibility, setting the unbiased contribution weight to 0 in the case of occlusion.

 {% note() %}
 All raytracing in Solari is handled via inline ray queries.
-Wgpu does not yet support raytracing pipelines, so I haven't gotten a chance to see play around with them.
+Wgpu does not yet support raytracing pipelines, so I haven't gotten a chance to play around with them.
 {% end %}

 {{ figure(src="noisy_di_one_sample.png", caption="One candidate sample DI") }}